CloudRank - Knowledge Hub

 Healthcare relies heavily on IaaS for telemedicine services.
 It provides the necessary bandwidth and security for virtual consultations.

-by Tim Mossholder (https://unsplash.com/@timmossholder)
+Telemedicine Powered by IaaSby Tim Mossholder (https://unsplash.com/@timmossholder)

 In agriculture, IaaS supports precision farming.
 Farmers use IoT devices and analyze data for better crop management.